leno12/GSoC2020/index.md

 ## Other Contributions to the project
 Besides working on my GSoC project I also did a few other pull requests.
 Here is the list of other pull requests which I did and that were not the part of my Google Summer of Code project:
-- Redesign of the Project Page: [Project View Update](https://github.com/Catrobat/Catroweb/pull/685)
+- Redesign of the Project Page: [Project view update](https://github.com/Catrobat/Catroweb/pull/685)
 - New API for the OAUth: [OAuth API](https://github.com/Catrobat/Catroweb/pull/685)
 - Handling of the errors which occurre during downloading: [File Download Error Handling](https://github.com/Catrobat/Catroweb/pull/787)
-- Deduplication of the project files: [Project Files Deduplication](https://github.com/Catrobat/Catroweb/pull/794)
+- Deduplication of the project files: [Project files deduplication](https://github.com/Catrobat/Catroweb/pull/794)
-- Fixed homepage click statistics since they were not working because of the new project list design: [Homepage Click Statistics](https://github.com/Catrobat/Catroweb/pull/830)
+- Fixed homepage click statistics since they were not working because of the new project list design: [homepage click statistics](https://github.com/Catrobat/Catroweb/pull/830)
-- Refactored Click Statistics Page in the admin area [Admin Click Statistics](https://github.com/Catrobat/Catroweb/pull/837)
+- Refactored Click Statistics Page in the admin area [Admin click statistics](https://github.com/Catrobat/Catroweb/pull/837)
-- Fixed Links at the bottom of the page [Bottom Page Links](https://github.com/Catrobat/Catroweb/pull/838)
+- Fixed Links at the bottom of the page [Bottom page links](https://github.com/Catrobat/Catroweb/pull/838)
-- Added and implemented API call for the Recommended Projects on the homepage: [Recommended Homepage Projects](https://github.com/Catrobat/Catroweb/pull/857)
+- Added and implemented API call for the Recommended Projects on the homepage: [Recommended homepage projects](https://github.com/Catrobat/Catroweb/pull/857)

 Besides all pull requests stated above I also did a few code reviews.